 Oil boiler installations

-Installation of the following should be carried out by a competent person:
+Installation of the following oil systems should be carried out by a competent person:

-Several schemes exist to help you track down a suitable competent person for oil appliances.
-You can find more details on their websites:
+Several schemes, listed below, exist to help you track down a suitable competent person for oil appliances.
+You can find more details on these websites:

 - www.aphc.co.uk (Association of Plumbing and Heating Contractors (Certification) Limited 0121 711 5030